Sitemap

 3. Notes:

-parameter skips confirmation prompts. - The
+• The -Confirm:$false parameter skips confirmation prompts.

-parameter provides detailed output.
+• The -Verbose parameter provides detailed output.

 Step 4: Verify Hidden Updates